-Part Two -

-Principles

-Impact of age - physical activity decreases with age and physical inactivity increases (Figure 4), rising from 20.8% among 16-24 year olds to 67.8% among those over 85 years old.
+Part One - Context Part Two - Principles Part Three - Looking ahead Impact of age - physical activity decreases with age and physical inactivity increases (Figure 4), rising from 20.8% among 16-24 year olds to 67.8% among those over 85 years old.
 This is not a steady rise.
 The focus group discussions suggested that there are transition points, when people are at greater risk of becoming inactive due to a change in their lives.
 Many people discussed transition points in the focus groups, suggesting that they may fall:

-- At puberty soon after the transition from primary school, when girls, in particular, become more conscious of their body and disengage from sportxx. - When young people leave school and no longer have formal sports activities provided for them. - When people face caring responsibilities on top of their working day, for example, after children are born or when family members require care. - When people experience an injury or serious illness particularly in middle age or as an older adult.
+- At puberty soon after the transition from primary school, when girls, in particular, become more conscious of their body and disengage from sport^{xx}. - When young people leave school and no longer have formal sports activities provided for them. - When people face caring responsibilities on top of their working day, for example, after children are born or when family members require care. - When people experience an injury or serious illness particularly in middle age or as an older adult.

 "I think youngsters are generally more active.
 But I think that roughly around the age of 30, there are less opportunities available.
 Maybe you've come to the end of whatever sport you play, and you ask yourself what it is the next step."
 Participant in North East Focus Group.